TappNetwork/laravel-multi-mail/README.md

 - `ElfSundae\Multimail\MessageHelper`

-    It provides several helper methods for operating the mail messages, such as getting domains of the email addresses for the message recipients.
+    It provides several helper methods for operating the mail messages, such as getting domain names of the email addresses for the mail recipients.

 ## Usage Examples